ganeti/ganeti/doc/iallocator.rst

     off their node(s).
 These are described in a separate :ref:`design document <multi-reloc-detailed-design>`.

+    The ``multi-allocate`` request is used to allocate multiple instances on the cluster.
+The request is beside of that very similiar to the ``allocate`` one.
+For more details look at :doc:`Ganeti bulk create <design-bulk-create>`.

 For both allocate and relocate mode, the following extra keys are needed in the ``request`` dictionary: